mystic-16-dev/java-project/README.md

 MediStock is a Console-Based Application designed to help pharmacists manage their inventory efficiently.
-The core feature of this system is the "Expiry Risk Scan," which mathematically calculates the days remaining for every medicine and alerts the user about critical or near-expiry stock.
+The core feature of this system is the "Expiry Risk Scan ," which mathematically calculates the days remaining for every medicine and alerts  the user about critical or near-expiry stock.

 ## 3. KEY FEATURES